 Number 5: Clean Up After Yourself and Help Children Do the Same

 Number 6: Bathroom Wipe-Down

 Number 7: Before Bed 10-Minute Clean Up

-I have outlined all of these steps in the Totally Together Book in detail, but really they are quite self-explanatory.
+I have outlined all of these steps in my Clean Less, Play More book in detail, but really they are quite self-explanatory.

 Make Beds Right Away